British Rail Class 88: Testing and delivery

-During April 2016, the first example of the class, 88001, was dispatched to the Velim Test Centre in the Czech Republic, which it was subject to a series of proving trials.
+In April 2016, the first locomotive of the class, 88001, was dispatched to the Velim Test Centre in the Czech Republic; it was subjected to a series of proving trials.
 The vehicle approvals process included the hauling of a 1,500-tonne train, along with repetitive tests under differing conditions to judge performance; particular attention was paid to the switching process between diesel and electric modes.
-The various electrified lines of the UK feature around 35 different variations of catenary; the interface between these diverse types and the Class 88's pantograph was a critical part of the acceptance process.
-According to rail industry periodical Rail, the data gathered during the type's trials showed promising results.
-During July 2016, 88001 made the class's first official public appearance, while 88003 was exhibited at InnoTrans two months later.
+The various electrified lines of Great Britain feature around 35 different variations of catenary; the interface between these diverse types and the Class 88's pantograph was a critical part of the acceptance process.
+The data gathered during the type's trials showed promising results.
+In July 2016, 88001 made the class's first official public appearance, while 88003 was exhibited at InnoTrans two months later.

-During January 2017, 88002 Prometheus became the first of the class to be delivered to the UK, arriving via the Port of Southampton and being transferred by road to the Carlisle Kingmoor TMD.
-88 002 was initially used for homologation purposes to secure approval from the Rail Safety and Standards Board (RSSB) for the type's operation in the UK.
+During January 2017, 88002 Prometheus became the first of the class to be delivered, arriving via the Port of Southampton and was transferred by road to Carlisle Kingmoor TMD.
+88002 was initially used for homologation purposes to secure approval from the Rail Safety and Standards Board (RSSB) for the type's operation in the UK.
 All ten Class 88 locomotives were delivered by March 2017.
 During July 2017, it was announced that the Class 88 had entered into revenue service with DRS in the previous month, three examples having been used to haul freight trains within the first four weeks of operations.
 Initially, use of the onboard diesel engines was avoided while sufficient training was delivered to all drivers on the class and minor modifications were being made by the manufacturer.